USEPA/workshops/lessons/03_analyze_gis_data.md

 2. Re-project `dc_bnd` to match the projection of `dc_nlcd`.
 Assign this to an object named `dc_bnd_prj`.

 ## Intro to rgeos: Overlay and Buffer
 In this section we are going to start working with many of the "typical" GIS type analyses, specifcially buffers and a few overlays.
+We will use mostly `rgeos` but will also look a bit at `sp::over`.

 ## Exercise 3.2
 We will work with the re-projected `dc_bnd_prj` lets set this up for some further analyis.